2016–2023 Humpback Whale Unusual Mortality Event Along the Atlantic Coast

 Since January 2016, elevated humpback whale mortalities have occurred along the Atlantic coast from Maine through Florida.

 Since January 2016, elevated humpback whale mortalities have occurred along the Atlantic coast from Maine through Florida.
-A table of stranding numbers by state is below.
+A table of mortalities by state is below.

-This event was declared an Unusual Mortality Event in April 2017, and includes stranded humpback whales from 2016.
+This event was declared an Unusual Mortality Event in April 2017, and includes humpback whale deaths from 2016 and on.

 Causes of the Humpback Whale UME

 Partial or full necropsy examinations were conducted on approximately half of the whales.
 Of the whales examined (approximately 90), about 40 percent had evidence of human interaction, either ship strike or entanglement.
 A portion of the whales have shown evidence of pre-mortem vessel strike; however, this finding is not consistent across all whales examined.
 More research is needed.